|

 200% FUNDED!

 A cryptozoology anthology bringing the Seldom Valley Cryptid Society and its research to life in both digital and print formats.
-Kickstarter campaign complete; now in production! |
+Kickstarter campaign complete! |

 📖 PUBLICATION